osa1/racket.rkt/peval.markdown

 Note that the recursive call calls itself, instead of the original `pow` with `2` passed for `x`.
-This is implemented with another environment that keeps tract of specialized functions.
+This is implemented with another environment that keeps track of specialized functions.
 In our case, the new function's body is evaluated with a new entry to the specialized function environment.
 The entry basically says that `pow` is already specialized for `x = 2`, and this specialized function's name is `pe_fresh_2`.
 So when the evaluator sees an